Don’t worry, this isn’t your eyes playing tricks on you. This is a real RVer with serious RV delamination problems.

 If the problem is big but you have a never-say-die attitude, a DIY approach to RV delamination repair is possible.
 Notice how this hearty iRV2 Forums member documented his entire repair job for anyone brave enough to try it themselves.

-Have you experienced RV sidewall delamination on your rig?
-If so, what if anything did you do about it?
+Have you experienced sidewall delamination on your rig?
+If so, what did you do about it?
 Let us know, because there are many fiberglass RV owners who would appreciate reading about your experience.